 For Healthcare Professionals

-Emblica officinalis is a deciduous tree prevalent in some parts of Asia.
+Emblica officinalis is a deciduous tree prevalent in parts of Asia.
 All parts of the tree, especially the fruit, are commonly used in traditional medicine for various ailments including diarrhea, jaundice, headaches, inflammation, and as a tonic (1).
-It is also one of the constituents of a popular Ayurvedic formulation, Triphala.
+It is also a constituent of the popular Ayurvedic formulation, Triphala.
 The activity of E. officinalis is often attributed to its antioxidant constituents, such as ascorbic acid, polyphenols, flavonoids, and tannins (2) (3).
 Preclinical studies indicate antioxidant (1) (4) (5), antibacterial (6), hepatoprotective (7) , cardioprotective (3) radioprotective (8), antiulcerogenic (9), antitumor (10), analgesic (11), antidiabetic (12) and antihyperlipidemic (13) properties.

-Limited clinical data suggest benefit in patients with uremia by reducing oxidative stress (5); for improving HDL and lowering LDL-cholesterol levels in diabetic patients (16); and for lowering lipid levels and blood pressure in patients with hyperlipidemia (17) (23), but ineffective in reducing hypertension (27).
-Supplementation with an E. officinalis extract was shown to lower multiple risk factors associated with cardiovascular disease in overweight adults (21); and when used as an adjunct, may be useful in the management of metabolic syndrome (24).
-In other studies, it was found to benefit those non-erosive reflux disease (25); and as an adjunct, reduced inflammation and periodontal destruction in patients with chronic periodontitis (26).
+Limited clinical data suggest benefits in patients with uremia by reducing oxidative stress (5), for improving HDL and lowering LDL-cholesterol levels in diabetic patients (16), and for lowering lipid levels and blood pressure in patients with hyperlipidemia (17) (23), but ineffective in reducing hypertension (27).
+Supplementation with an E. officinalis extract was shown to lower multiple risk factors associated with cardiovascular disease in overweight adults (21), and as an adjunct, useful in the management of metabolic syndrome (24).
+It was also found to benefit those with non-erosive reflux disease (25), and helped reduce inflammation and periodontal destruction in patients with chronic periodontitis (26).

 Because E. officinalis exhibits strong antioxidant effects, it may interfere with chemotherapy and radiation therapy.